JOHNSONQUAQUE/zero_day/README.md

-My readme file for zero day
+This file is mandatory in projects